Abjad/abjad/trunk/abjad/docs/source/system_overview/parsing/index.rst

 Parsing
 =======

-Abjad provides a growing number of language parsers, including a sophisticated LilyPond parser,
+Abjad provides a growing number of language parsers.
+The most important of these is a sophisticate LilyPond parser.

 LilyPond Parsing
 ----------------